| | Herb Lachman, M.D. Department of Psychiatry, Program in

 such as bipolar disorder that are believed to be caused by multiple

+genes.
 This strategy examines DNA markers on every chromosome and targets

 those that are shared by both affected siblings more commonly than